stef/opaque-store/client/README.md

 In the config files `[client]` section the `threshold` variable specifies the threshold for the setup.

 The minimum sane configuration for a threshold setup is `threshold=2` with at least 3 servers listed.
+The maximum of servers is 128, but that is way too many, a reasonable max is around 16 or so.

 ## Command-line usage and examples

-It is warmly recommended to use pwdsphinx as a front-end to opaquestore, since it handles passwords in a most secure manner.
+It is warmly recommended to use pwdsphinx (https://github.com/stef/pwdsphinx) as a front-end to opaquestore, since it handles passwords in a most secure manner.
 If you want to use a different password manager, you can use the CLI interface documented below.

 ### Passwords and Records